lulzzz/Smart-Contracts/README.md

 Using network 'develop'.

   Contract: IntAccessI
-    ✓ should deploy a new IntAccessI contract and verify initialisation variables ✓ should set and verify the remaining IntAccessI contract addresses
+    ✓ should deploy a new IntAccessI contract and verify initialization variables ✓ should set and verify the remaining IntAccessI contract addresses

   2 passing (184ms)